AI Security

 The "X per cent AI risk reduction" claim is unmeasurable.
 The numerator and denominator are both undefined.
 No vendor publishes a methodology that survives ten minutes of scrutiny.
 Treat the number as decoration.

 The "AI-SOC" wrapping — that AI-APP powers a new kind of SOC dedicated to AI workloads — is mostly a SOC analyst with a different dashboard.
-The work is the same alert-triage work; the alerts have AI-specific labels.
+The work is the same alert-triage work; the alerts have AI-specific labels and the queue is no less long for it.

 The AI Bill of Materials checkbox is, in most implementations, a stub.
 The platform lists foundation models in use, claims AIBOM coverage, and stops short of dataset provenance, preprocessing pipeline, and approval chain.
-Demand to see the vendor's AIBOM for a fine-tuned model with real preprocessing — most demos cannot produce it.
+Ask the vendor to show you the AIBOM for a fine-tuned model with real preprocessing — most demos cannot produce one.

-AI-APP as a category will consolidate by end of 2027.
-The incumbents will close the depth gap on inference-path controls.
-The AI-native specialists will either be acquired or broaden to compete on infrastructure.
+By the end of 2027 the category will have consolidated.
+The incumbents will close the depth gap on the inference-path controls.
+The AI-natives will either be acquired or will broaden into infrastructure.
 The four-acronym stack will collapse into two procurement decisions, one branded AI-APP and one retaining a DSPM-derived name.

 FAQs